peter1010/my_dev_tools/README.md

 # My Dev Tools

+## build_shell

+### Summary

+A Tkinter application that is a wrapper around calling make, cargo, ninja or ghs.
+It captures the output, parses it and highlights warnings in yellow and error is red.
+Selecting a hightlighted line will open vim to edit the code associated with the warning.

+### Run

+Run the code from within your build environment like so...

+> python /path/build_shell

+where path is the path to the build_shell folder.

+It will search for a "makefile", "Cargo.toml", "ninja.build" or "default.gpj"

 ## Vim config

 Since I have to use both Microsoft Windows & Linux and want to use the same VIM settings,